hoonman/cybersecurity_week7_8/README.md

 5. Privilege Escalation
 - steps: Search for a private post by manipulating the URL of a
-- types of vulnerabilities:
+- types of vulnerabilities: When being admin, we can view a private post by manipulating the URL.
 - CVE identifiers:
-- affected versions and patches
+- affected versions and patches:
 - source code:
 - screen cap:
 ![](https://github.com/hoonman/cybersecurity_week7_8/blob/main/urlManip.gif)